-KING GEORGE ISLAND, ANTARCTICA — Commissioned and maintained by the Brazilian Navy for the Brazilian Science and Technology Ministry, the €82 million ($100 million) Comandante Ferraz Antarctic Station (EACF) is a scientific research outpost that will be located 1,000 km (600 miles) south of the tip of South America.
-Scheduled for completion in 2018, the 3,200 sq m (34,000 sq ft) EACF will support technological research in a secure work space, while providing safe and comfortable living conditions.
-It will also minimize impact on wildlife and the environment.
+KING GEORGE ISLAND, ANTARCTICA — Commissioned and maintained by the Brazilian Navy for the Brazilian Science and Technology Ministry, the €82 million ($100 million USD) Comandante Ferraz Antarctic Station (EACF) is a scientific research outpost that is located 1,000 km (600 miles) south of the tip of South America.
+Completed in 2020, the 3,200 sq m (34,000 sq ft) EACF supports technological research in a secure work space, while providing safe and comfortable living conditions.
+It also minimizes impact on wildlife and the environment.

 To determine the most effective design, the Brazilian Navy held an international competition in 2013, won by Estudio 41, a Brazilian architecture firm.
 According to Estudio 41 lead architect, Emerson Vidigal, “The design takes into consideration the challenges of supporting technological performance in such an extreme climate, while still considering the facility’s aesthetics, offering a comfortable and secure work space.
 Taking into account the topography of its site, we created a design that minimizes impacts on surrounding wildlife and plant life in the immediate environment, while providing an optimum work and living space.”

 The design divides the station into two core blocks that are organized according to function.
 The upper block houses living quarters for 64 inhabitants including cabins, dining and service areas.
 The lower block integrates central work spaces, accommodating 17 laboratories and operation and maintenance zones.
 Another lower level houses the central barn and garages.
 Additional component structures intersect and join the three component areas providing communal space including an auditorium, cybercafé, library, meeting room and video conferencing room.